stephaniemagdic/travel-tracker/README.md

 ### Set-up:

 Note: You must run both your local server and the fitlit application at the same time to use this application.
+This project is also deployed [here](https://stephaniemagdic.github.io/travel-tracker/).

 #### Step 1: Run your local server.
   * Go to the [travel tracker API](https://github.com/turingschool-examples/travel-tracker-api) and follow the instructions in the README.md to run your local server.